442623641/vigorLine/README.md

 # vigorLine

-A dynamic line that is commonly used in the interaction of the web head
+A dynamic line that is commonly used in the interaction of the web Navigation

 ```js
 var vigorLine = new vigorLine(selector,options);